Beolpluusor/projectaa-v2/README.md

 [APACHE/LAMP installation](#project_aa_server_installation)

 # what is project-aa
-its a website with login/register system that uses database and
+its a website with login/register system that uses database
-and stores password hashed.
 small games (only 2 right now) that are written in javascript.
 pages are:
 - profile ( player stats and history )